CameronD17/thecajuwedding/pages/en/order-of-the-day.md

 We have zero expectation for gifts.
 Y'all are coming a long way just to see us and your presence is present enough.

-That said (and only for those that insist), we would appreciate donations to [the Edinburgh Dog & Cat Home](https://edch.org.uk/donate/), or for those that prefer, we won't turn down anyone chipping in for our long-dreamed-of-Mamma-Mia-style Greek honeymoon (ask us for details, or we will share a link nearer the day).
+That said (and only for those that insist), we would appreciate donations to [the Edinburgh Dog & Cat Home](https://edch.org.uk/donate/), or for those that prefer, we won't turn down anyone chipping in for our long-dreamed-of-Mamma-Mia-style Greek honeymoon with the button below.
 Either (or neither) option would make us very happy!

+<button class="submit-button"><a href="https://paypal.me/cajuwedding">Honeymoon Fund</a></button>